blinksocks/blinksocks/docs/usage/README.md

 ### Using pm2

+> NOTE: you can only use pm2 on Linux/macOS due to a bug of pm2 on Windows. [#93](https://github.com/blinksocks/blinksocks/issues/93)

 You can take advantages of [pm2](https://github.com/unitech/pm2) to run blinksocks in the production.

 Install `pm2` before running blinksocks in the production: